lruslan/ansible-eos/docs/support.rst

 *********************************

 Sometimes it is difficult to quickly deduce what is causing a particular playbook or task not to run without error.
-While Ansible provids some verbose details during the task execution, sometimes the problem relates to connecting from the Ansible control host to the EOS node.
+While Ansible provides some verbose details during the task execution, sometimes the problem relates to connecting from the Ansible control host to the EOS node.

-This section provides some basic tips on troubleshooting connectvity issues with Arista EOS nodes.
+This section provides some basic tips on troubleshooting connectivity issues with Arista EOS nodes.

-When starting to troubleshoot connectivity errors, the first place to start is with some simple `ping` tests to ensure there is reachabilty between the Ansible control host and the EOS node::
+When starting to troubleshoot connectivity errors, the first place to start is with some simple ``ping`` tests to ensure there is connectivity between the Ansible control host and the EOS node::

     $ ping -c 5 192.168.1.16